VladlenPopolitov/ForthScriptCpp/README.md

 and cannot harm anything in C++ address space.
 Forth address space, stacks and definitions dictionary are implemented as std::vector.

-This free software released into public domain and can be used without any restrctions.
+This free software released into public domain and can be used without any restrictions.

  Create forth object:
  Include file EmbedForthCpp.h into your C++ program.

  Create object forthcpp::Forth .

   forthcpp::Forth Forth{};